bahmutov/cypress-examples/docs/index.md

 - Find elements with the given [computed style](./recipes/computed-style.md)
 - Check the results of [multiplication](./recipes/check-multiplication.md) shown on the page
 - [Parse numbers](./recipes/parse-numbers.md) in the text
+- Get the value of an [input element](./recipes/input-element-value.md)

 ### Cypress secrets recipes